7Wanderer/Synth-Project-Game/Content/Assets/Portraits/README.md

 Only needs a Normal and a Thinking for now.

 Flint, Sasha
-Both need a Normal, Thinking, Worried
+Both need a Normal, Thinking, Worried.